 Income from tax credits: Following an application process, a state will notify a company that it has been certified as a Capco.
 The state or jurisdiction then allocates an aggregate dollar amount of tax credits to the Capco.
 However, such amount is neither recognized as income nor otherwise recorded in the financial statements since it has yet to be earned by the Capco.
 The Capco is entitled to earn tax credits upon satisfying defined investment percentage thresholds within specified time requirements.
-Newtek has Capcos in seven states and the District of Columbia.
+Newtek has Capcos operating in five states and the District of Columbia.
 Each statute requires that the Capco invest a threshold percentage of "certified capital" (the funds provided by the insurance company investors) in businesses defined as qualified within the time frames specified.
 As the Capco meets these requirements, it avoids grounds under the statute for its disqualification for continued participation in the Capco program.
 Such a disqualification, or "decertification" as a Capco results in a permanent recapture of all or a portion of the allocated tax credits.
-The proportion of the possible recapture is reduced over time as the Capco progresses in its investments in Qualified Businesses and, accordingly, places an increasing proportion of the tax credits beyond recapture, it earns an amount equal to the non-recapturable tax credits and records such amount as income, with a corresponding asset called "credits in lieu of cash" in the balance sheet.
+The proportion of the possible recapture is reduced over time as the Capco remains in general compliance with the program rules and meets the progressively increasing investment benchmarks.
+As the Capco progresses in its investments in Qualified Businesses and, accordingly, places an increasing proportion of the tax credits beyond recapture, it earns an amount equal to the non-recapturable tax credits and records such amount as income, with a corresponding asset called "credits in lieu of cash" in the balance sheet.